 Outside of Norcross, Scarbrough accomplished many things for Gwinnett and even the state of Georgia.
-He had been a consultant for Gwinnett and the state during the water wars debacle over the use of the Chattahoochee River water among Alabama, Georgia and Florida.
+He had been a consultant for Gwinnett and the state during the over the use of the Chattahoochee River water among Alabama, Georgia and Florida.
 He also recently spoke at a Sierra Club meeting and was well-known among Atlanta Regional Commission members.

 Additionally, he served as Treasurer of the Upper Ocmulgee River Resource Conservation and Development Council for many years, where he participated in grants and helped with anything that had to do with water quality and environment, said the council's president, Ellis Lamme.

 Having known each other for 15 years, he and Scarbrough also shared the fact that they were air force retirees but from different areas.